TITLES AND

 "The Lonely One" (02/04/68):

-• Note: Some fabulous shots of the Kennedy Space Center during the beginning of the Apollo moon missions: the bus tour, the VAB (the largest building in area in the world; clouds actually form at the top of the building if the air conditioning malfunctions), the crawler that transported the huge Saturn 5 rockets to the launch pad, etc.).
+• Note: This entire three-episode sequence shows some fabulous shots of the Kennedy Space Center during the beginning of the Apollo moon missions: the bus tour, the VAB (the largest building in area in the world; clouds actually form at the top of the building if the air conditioning malfunctions), the crawler that transported the huge Saturn 5 rockets to the launch pad, etc.).
 Historical note: The U.S. spaceport was originally named "Cape Canaveral," the name of the piece of land the launch area was built on.
 After the assassination of President John F. Kennedy, who had wholeheartedly supported the space program, the entire area was renamed "Cape Kennedy."
 In 1973, the area reverted to its old name, but the space complex remained the Kennedy Spaceflight Center.

 "The Searchers" (02/11/68):